Owen3H/twittxr/README.md

 The Syndication API is what is used by embedded widgets, but has some significant limitations for trading ease-of-use. **Twittxr** is best suited for setting up a user feed or getting a single tweet.

 Benefits
 - Completely auth-free.
-(No login, tokens, cookies etc.)
+(With optional session cookie for NSFW content)
 - Requests are proxied through [corsproxy.io](https://corsproxy.io).
 - Fast response times thanks to [Undici](https://github.com/nodejs/undici).
 - Filter out retweets/replies.